 If I had to define this soup in one word that word would be “yum!”.
+OK, this is not one of those days when the muse comes over for tea and cookies.

 The traditional version of this soup is made with West Indies pumpkin, but it can also be made with gem squash (and perhaps other types of pumpkins or squashes).